eed3si9n/herding-cats/docs/10/b.md

 Note that `"not found"` is printed only once.

-Unlike the `StateTReaderTOption` example, `XorT` seems usable in many situations.
+Unlike the `StateTReaderTOption` example, `EitherT` seems usable in many situations.

 That's it for today!